d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 block size: 4096
 68c874b7d*******

-There is another way we can exploit this SUID binary, but i am totally exausted after battling with this one for past few days.
+There is another way we can exploit this SUID binary, but i am totally exhausted after battling with this one for past few days.

-#### Concluion
+###### Concluion

-This was a great box, i learned a lot about smartcontacts,blockchain,IPFS and slack spacing.
+This was a great box, i learned a lot about smartcontacts,blockchain and IPFS exploitation.